Owning a Rabbit

 If you notice a rapid change in your rabbits behaviour such as hiding, aggression when you try to touch or pick them up, excessive cage or object chewing, over grooming, changes in feeding or toileting, playing with water bottles or over drinking, or repeated circling of enclosure you should contact your veterinarian.
 You rabbit may be in pain or suffering from stress.

 Rabbits are vulnerable to a number of health problems, in particular diseases such as Myxomatosis and Calicivirus.
 These diseases are generally fatal for pet rabbits.
 They have been introduced into Australia to control the wild rabbit population.
 Unfortunately pet rabbits are just as susceptible to them.
 There is, however, a vaccine for Calicivirus.
-You can have your rabbit vaccinated against this disease annually by your veterinarian.
+You can have your rabbit vaccinated against this disease every 6 months by your veterinarian.

 Rabbits can develop dental problems.
 It is important that they are constantly chewing on something; either grass, hay or a gnawing block as their teeth grow at a rate of 2-3mm per week.
 Overgrown teeth can lead to weight loss, severe pain and discomfort.
 If you think your rabbit's teeth are getting too long, talk to your veterinarian about some suitable options for reducing their length and/or maintaining an appropriate length.